nirajkale/pynetwork/README.md

   4. Download files from Gateway to client device (from folder name & regex or fullpath to files)

         No need of description here apart from the fact that, you can speed up file transfer by distributing the load across multiple           connections.
 One important thing to note here is that, the speed improvement would be negligible if the files are less numerous         & large in size in which case your bandwidth would the limiting factor. but in case of numerous small files, you might see a             conisderable improvement.
-        (So swarm could be perticaularly useful if you are transferring log files from you application where file count is usually high         & size of each log is limted to few hundered MBs)
+        (So swarm could be perticaularly useful if you are transferring log files from you application where file count is usually high         & size of each log is limted to few hundered MBs)<br/>
-        ****I would soon upload few stats to support above argument
+        <i>I would soon upload few stats to support above argument</i>

   5. Send files to Gateway (files are downloaded to relative said folder)